eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 ### Pause (20 points)

-- A pause button should appear on the top right corner in the game window (next to the scoreboard) when the game is running
+- A pause button should appear on the top right corner in the game window (next to the scoreboard) after the game starts (i.e. after "Get Ready")
-- Clicking the pause button or pressing the "esc" key should pause the game and display a "pause menu" (as shown in the [screenshot](#pause-screen))
+- When the game is running (i.e. not paused), clicking the pause button or pressing the "esc" key should pause the game and display a "pause menu" (as shown in the [screenshot](#pause-screen))
 - When the game is paused, nothing in the game window should change
     - This means:
         - the player cannot move
         - the asteroids do not move
         - new asteroids, shields, portals should not be spawned
         - the score, danger, and level values remain the same
-    - The only exception to this is that existing shields and portals (i.e. those that were already on the screen before pausing) may disappear after a fixed time period even when the game is paused
+    - The only exception to this is that existing shields and portals (i.e. those that were already on the screen before pausing) may disappear (after the fixed time period specified in [Shields and Portals](#shields-and-portals-15-points) section) even when the game is paused
         - Optional: Feel free to challenge yourself to make the shields & portals not disappear when the game is paused
+    - Note: the pause state is pretty much the same as what happens when the player dies (specified in [Rocket](#rocket-20-points) section)
 - When the game is paused, the game window in the background should appear darker (the objects in the game window should still be somewhat visible)
 - The "pause menu" should have the following components:
     - "Game Paused" title